handiman/handiman.github.io/_projects/21-open-payments.md

  - TypeScript
  - Azure
  - Azure DevOps
+ - OData
  - Git
 ---
 Open Payments provides a PSD2-compliant platform letting FinTech, E-commerce businesses etc integrate with European banks through a single unified API - the Open Payments Platform.

+Much of my focus lay on implementing automated onboarding in the client's [Customer Portal](https://customer.openpayments.io/).
+A project that involved integration with a variety of Azure resources, Dynamics CRM and KYC/AML services.